How many solar panels do I need to power my home?

-Baring in mind you will need a north facing roof in Australia to make having solar viable, below is the roof space required for the various system sizes.
+Bearing in mind you will need a north-facing roof in Australia to make having solar viable, below is the roof space required for the various system sizes.

 Amount of Roof Space Needed

-In case you are going for low efficiency panels you many need to install as many as 48 of them and in that case the physical space required on your rooftop would be around 850 square foot.
+In case you are going for low-efficiency panels, you may need to install as many as 48 of them and in that case, the physical space required on your rooftop would be around 850 square feet.

 If I Have More Efficient Panels, Will I Need Less Of Them?

 The answer is yes.
-When you choose more efficient solar panels you will be able to generate required power using lesser number of panels.
-Thankfully solar panels available in the market have become more efficient in the recent years.
-250 watts rated efficiency has become almost the norm in the market.
+When you choose more efficient solar panels you will be able to generate the required power using a lesser number of panels.
+Thankfully solar panels available in the market have become more efficient in recent years.
+320 watts-rated efficiency has become almost the norm in the market.

-50 watt rated efficiency means that for every 1000 watt of solar power falling on a one square metre surface area 250 watt is converted into electrical energy.
+50-watt rated efficiency means that for every 1000 watt of solar power falling on one square meter surface area 250 watt is converted into electrical energy.
 Hence if you wish to have a 5KW system at your home you will need to install 20 panels.

 How Many Solar Panels Can I Have?

 As many as you want, but the real question should be how many solar panels you need which we have already answered.

 As we have seen above the area available on your rooftop can also determine the number of panels you can install.
 You should ideally target installing panels that can generate your present needs and also have sufficient headroom to power your needs for the near future.